3 Subspace (Draft)

 Premise We assume that subspace is a physical reality, an inhabitable realm and not just a mathematical model.
 Yet, in both cases we would have to describe how subspace could look like from the inside and how it could relate to real space.
 This chapter attempts to create a theoretical foundation for everything that we know about the structure of subspace from canon accounts.

 Continuous vs. discrete model Fig. 3.1 depicts a three-dimensional representation of the four-dimensional combination of space (x,y,z) and subspace (zeta).
 The model on the left is continuous, the one on the right exhibits distinct layers of subspace.
 In both models our three-dimensional space is just a part of a whole which we may call subspace.
 Only the two dimensions x and y of normal space are shown.
 The third axis with the coordinate zeta is what we can call the "subspace depth" which, as mentioned above, probably isn't measured in meters or other length units because subspace is not akin to a spatial dimension.
+In TNG: "Schisms" Geordi identified Riker's homing signal as coming from an energy level of 16.2 keV, which indicates that the scale of "subspace depth" may be an energy scale.

 Fig. 3.1 Continuous (left) and discrete (right) subspace model